Visualize the following scenario:

-Hence, you need to make sure that the search feature on your site works well, and preferably has filters for letting customers refine their results.
+Hence, it would be best if you made sure that the search feature on your site works well, and preferably has filters for letting customers refine their results.

 Lack of Product Images/Poor images

 Customers are giving up their tactile ability to inspect a product when shopping online.
 In this case, product images are of utmost importance.

 It’s only through images that your potential customer will decide between buying the product.